IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 ## 30 March 2014 | 10:32
 ### Check In
- * Had to stop and move locations since I got kicked out of the first coffee shop I went too :|
+ * Had to stop and move locations since I got kicked out of the first coffee shop I went too :| (they don't let people sit at a table for longer than an hour and I didn't know that until someone informed me)
  * I couldn't really find anything about having issues with the Monogame Extended collision system so I will be write a custom one based off of it :P

 ### On MonoGame.Extended.Collision